g-leech/argmin-gravitas/_posts/2021-04-23-trompettes.markdown

 It's not a concept album but it is a suite, which people often mistake for a concept album.
 If there is a concept, it's refusing to let life deflate you - even if you find yourself in a little life, alone and ill-conditioned.
 Or the need to see your life as a story, for all that school and work and ill health demean us, stopping us see ourselves as protagonists.
 (If you can't manage to live grandly, then fantasise.)

-> My trade was a whaler - <br>
+> My trade was a whaler -
 but the whales are no longer biting.<br>
-I retrained in data management <br>
-and I came back fighting<br>
+I retrained in data management and I came back fighting<br>

-(At first I thought this was mocking the character, but now I think we should admire his strength, his ability to imbue his life with meaning.)
+(At first I thought this was mocking the character, but now I think we should admire his strength, his ability to [imbue](https://www.theguardian.com/lifeandstyle/2017/may/19/putting-off-important-things-not-reasons-think) his life with meaning.)

 <br>
 <center>